 - Social care – counselors, social workers

-The highest paying jobs in the UK aren’t much different from those in other countries.
+The highest-paying jobs in the UK aren’t much different from those in other countries.
 They include managerial positions, doctors in various fields, but also lawyers, train drivers, university professors, and engineers.

 Germany vs the UK: Freelancing and Self-employment

-Founding a company and or working as a freelancer is another way to move to Germany or the UK.
+Starting a company and or working as a freelancer is another way to move to Germany or the UK.

 In Germany, non-EU citizens can obtain a Freelancer visa, which is very convenient and beneficial for self-employed people.